JamesTiberiusKirk/cv/content/about.md

 {{< figure class="avatar" src="/avatar.jpg" >}}

-&nbsp; A 4th year Computing student and University of Dundee and a full stack developer with a strong points in Angular for the frontend and Nodejs, GoLang and Java for the backend; but also a lot of experience in other technologies and an eagerness to learn more.
+&nbsp; Recent Computing graduate from University of Dundee and full stack developer with a strong points in Angular for the frontend and Nodejs, GoLang and Java for the backend; but also a lot of experience in other technologies and an eagerness to learn more.

 &nbsp; Main tech related interests are mostly in backend development, dev-ops, general programming/scripting, security and generally keeping up with tech news, specifically in the security, Open-Source and hardware sectors.

 # Experience
 ## Backend
+- Experience with developing microservices
 - Main strong point with **Nodejs** with express framework, **GoLang** with echo framework and **Java** - Spring/boot
 - Advanced experience with **Docker** deployments and building Docker images
 - Experience with **MySQL/MariaDB**, **PostgreSQL**, **MongoDB** databases